manu-mannattil/vim-sdcv/README.md

 The command `Sdcv` passes all its arguments to the sdcv executable directly and thus custom dictionaries can also be selected using the `--use-dict` (or `-u`) option like one would usually do with sdcv.
-Alternately, the global variable `g:sdcv_args` can be used to specify the arguments passed to sdcv, e.g.,
+Alternatively, the global variable `g:sdcv_args` can be used to specify the arguments passed to sdcv, e.g.,

     let g:sdcv_args = [